Skip to content

 Without this, as in a top-down approach to cyber, you will fail.

 No matter the size of your organisation or sector, protecting your company from cyber attack must be on the Board’s agenda.
 Every company harbours data that is sensitive and should not be in the public domain.
 Each would agree that it is worth protecting.
-Whether it be intellectual property, customer information, payment data – the data has a value to someone, somewhere and threat actors are relentless in their desire to exploit this value.
+Whether it be intellectual property, client information, payment data – the data has a value to someone, somewhere and threat actors are relentless in their desire to exploit this value.

 How do I obtain Board level buy-in for cybersecurity?